 - Not as long-lasting as we worry they will be.
-Will you continue to feel as badly about setting a boundary on your dad’s abuse after the 20th time as you did the first time?
+Will you continue to feel as bad about setting a boundary on your dad’s abuse after the 20th time as you did the first time?

 Unfortunately, we never get to learn the real answers to these questions if every time we’re confronted with a major stressor we avoid managing it and instead try to manage our response to it.
-And if we never learn the actual answers to these questions, we naturally tend to fill in our own answer from our imagination, which almost always takes the form of the worst case scenario.
+And if we never learn the actual answers to these questions, we naturally tend to fill in our own answer from our imagination, which almost always takes the form of the worst-case scenario.

-We convince ourselves the the problem is within us, when in reality it’s very often out there in our environment.
+We convince ourselves the problem is within us when in reality it’s very often out there in our environment.
 But if we could learn to have a stronger tolerance to emotional discomfort, I think we’d all be surprised at how much change to our stressors and environment we can actually achieve.

 Which is why, if we find ourselves consistently stressed-out and overwhelmed, it’s important to take a good hard look at our stress and ask: Are more stress-reduction techniques really the answer, or is it possible that I need to make some serious and difficult changes in my life?